Note: This document references views and actions that are only available to Echo Administrators.

 Below is an overview of each section on the Integrations tab.

-Echo allows for an external authentication through several options including CAS, Clever, Domain, and SAML.
+Echo allows for an external authentication through several options including CAS, Google, and SAML.
 To learn more about setting up an external authentication, see How do I enable Single Sign-On (SSO) in Echo?
 (Admin).

 Echo Administrators can also set password policies (i.e. minimum length, lockout settings, etc.) and even allow users to create their own accounts in the system.

 Echo can integrate with the user's Google Drive and is now a seamless process where there are no configurations in Echo providing schools have already set up Google Apps for Education.
 To learn more, see Integrating Echo and Google Drive (Admin).

 Several publishers in including Khan Academy and Open Ed have made their curriculum available in Echo for free.
 Teachers can search for and copy lessions from these libraries into their own courses.
 Other publishers charge for adding their content.
 To learn more about adding extensions, see How do I manage Digital Library extensions?.